Tim-Tom/global-profile/README.md

 # global-profile
-Stores common configuration items across systems so I don't have to keep remembering these thgings
+Stores common configuration items across systems so I don't have to keep remembering these things